ARMmbed/mbed-os-5-docs/docs/collab/publishing_code.md

 Publishing copies your program or library from your **private** workspace to your **public** mbed website profile.

+The public copy of your repository is the home of your project on mbed.
+This is the place for:

+* Documentation about your project.
+* Guides on how to use it.
+* Discussion by users of your project.

 If you want to share your work:

 1. Click **Publish** from the right-click context menu in the mbed Online Compiler: